 What States Recognize Common-Law Marriage?

 There is only a small number of states that continue to recognize common-law marriage, including Kansas, Texas, the District of Columbia, Montana, and Utah.
 These states may have their own specific requirements for common-law marriage, but the requirements are not always so clear.

-For example, common-law marriage in Kansas generally requires the couple are at least 18 years of age, and both parties:
+For example, common-law marriage in Kansas generally requires both parties:

 Misconceptions About Common-Law Marriage

 There are a number of misconceptions and confusing aspects of common-law marriage.
 For example, some people believe that by living together for a certain amount of time, the couple is considered married under common-law.
 However, there is usually a requirement for a couple to present themselves as married to the public.